Skip to main content

 5.1 Site Building is a category of Services provided by etrainu.

-5.2 Clause 5 of this Schedule will only apply if identified in a Statement of Work.
+5.2 Clause 5 of this Schedule will only apply if identified in the Statement of Work.
 However, clause 5 of this Schedule only applies to the Site Building identified in the Statement of Work.

 5.3 When providing Site Building, etrainu will use reasonable endeavours to develop a website as more fully described in the agreed scoping document identified in the Statement of Work.